give-india/backend-developer-challenge/README.md

 ### Deliverables
 - Create a fork of this repository
-- Code your solution in a frontend stack of your choice
+- Use simple html to provide the option to upload CSV.
+Frontend doesn't need to be fancy
 - Include instructions on how to set it up and run in the README.md
-- Add your resume and other profile / project links **(Don't include your social profiles.
-We really don't care unless it's your steam profile.)**
+- Add your resume and other profile / project links
 - Submit a pull request (PR)